 The beverages we sell are usually delivered, stored and sold in bottles other than plastic.

-The beverages we sell, apart from coffee, tea and wine, are produced in Switzerland or its neighboring countries – the vast majority being from the region of Bern.
+The beverages we sell, except for coffee, tea and some wines, are produced in Switzerland or its neighboring countries – the vast majority being from the region of Bern.

 The wines we sell are usually from Europe – mostly from Switzerland or its neighboring countries.